Vic Mackey: Character summary

 Mackey's surname is of Irish or Scottish origin, and he is occasionally seen in a shamrock T-shirt.
 He also mentions that his father was a bricklayer.
 In the show's fifth season, he tells Lt.
 Jon Kavanaugh that he has been a police officer for fourteen years.
 In a DVD commentary for season four, Chiklis mentions that the strike team members are from the same areas as the actors who portray them, implying that Mackey is a native of the Boston, Massachusetts area.

 Mackey works for the Los Angeles Police Department in the fictional Farmington district of Los Angeles, an area plagued with gang-related violence, drugs, and prostitution.
 He leads the 'Strike Team,' an experimental anti-gang unit.
 The Shield and the Strike Team were inspired by the Rampart Division Community Resources Against Street Hoodlums (CRASH) unit within the Los Angeles Police Department.
 The team initially consists of four members, Shane Vendrell, Curtis Lemansky, and Ronnie Gardocki, led by Vic.
 They are all close friends, although this friendship is tested multiple times throughout the series.
 Mackey and the Strike Team use criminal methods to coerce information and stage arrests and take a share of various drug busts.
 Wired highlight the loyalty of the Strike Team to Vic, "no matter how far he crosses the line."

 At the start of the series, Vic is happily married to his wife, Corrine, and they have three children, Matthew, Megan and Cassidy.
-Both Matthew and Megan are revealed to be autistic.
+Both Matthew and Megan are diagnosed with autism.
 The high costs incurred as a result of their tuition fees often form the justification for some of Vic's corruption.
 Vic struggles at times to keep his work and family separate, ultimately leading to the collapse of his marriage at the end of the first season.
 Though he had cheated on his wife, he was devastated when she left him.

 Vic's attempts to stay one step ahead of not only his superior, David Aceveda (who is fully aware of Vic's criminality), but of IAD, various drug lords, gangsters and other criminals, all while trying to be a caring father and family man, are prominent plot devices throughout the series.